srishtiiii19/PalindroneCheckerApp/README.md

-# PalindroneCheckerApp

-Goal: Check whether a string is a palindrome by reversing it.
+Goal: Use stack to reverse characters and validate palindrome.
 Flow:
-Reverse string using loop
-Compare original and reversed
+Push characters into stack
+Pop and compare
-Display result
+Print result
-Data Structure: String
+Data Structure: Stack